 - Brød brød brød: That warm feeling you get when you eat mostly bread during the cold winter months; see also: carb loading

 So Denmark, darling, I suppose I have you to thank for my new lease on life.
-This winter, thanks to you, I’m embracing all the hygge my heart desires in the form of a lot of reading on the couch and long naps in the afternoon.
-You may call it laziness, but I’m calling it my winter of living Danishly.
+This spring, thanks to you, I’m embracing all the hygge my heart desires in the form of a lot of reading on the couch and long naps in the afternoon.
+You may call it laziness and social isolation, but I’m calling it my season of living Danishly.